 The production signal is the sum of the contributions from nuclear ($N$), solar ($S$), wind ($W$), hydro ($H$), bio‑energy ($B$), oil ($O$), coal ($C$), and gas ($G$).
 The consumption signal $C(t)$ is the sum of an effective demand term, a pumping term, and an international exchange term.
 In the raw dataset, the two signals are equal at every hourly time step, so no storage is required.
 To create a realistic storage need, we modify the production by replacing the fossil-fuel based generators with a rescaling of wind and solar.
-The rescaled production is
+The production after replacement (or "rescaled production") is

 where the scaling factor $\alpha$ is chosen so that the total annual energy from the original carbon sources equals the additional renewable energy.
 A key quantity for the storage‑flux analysis is the hourly power discrepancy between (rescaled) production and consumption $P_\Delta(t)=P(t)-{C}(t)$.
 As pictured in Figure \ref{fig:P_delta}, this signal is constant before the rescaling, but the rescaling of renewable production makes it non-trivial.
-Integrating it over a given interval gives the amount of curtailed energy that must be supplied to keep consumption satisfied over this interval.
+Integrating it over a given interval yields the amount of curtailed energy that must be supplied to keep consumption satisfied over this interval.
 In the initial production signal, the oil, gas, and coal are used more in winter.
 This makes $ P_\Delta(t)$ largely negative in winter (excess demand) and positive in summer (excess supply), leading to a multi‑terawatt‑hour storage requirement (for France), far beyond the gigawatt‑hour scale of existing non‑hydraulic storage \cite{ODReinstallations}.
 In practice, inter‑seasonal balancing is achieved by dispatchable generation (including nuclear which is considered flexible at this timescale) and large‑scale hydro reservoirs, while pumped‑storage hydropower addresses week‑to‑month fluctuations.
 At shorter timescales, lithium-ion battery storage — whose global installed capacity has grown from about 1 GW in 2013 to over 85 GW in 2023, driven by steep cost reductions~\cite{IEA_batteries_2024} — increasingly handles day-to-day and intra-day fluctuations~\cite{clerjon_matching_2019}.
 Looking ahead, emerging long-duration storage technologies — in particular power-to-hydrogen — may eventually complement hydro reservoirs for seasonal balancing~\cite{dowling_role_2020}.